This is an Active case

 • TikTok and other social media apps were designed to be addictive to children

-• The companies misled the public about the harm they were causing
+• The companies misled the public about the harm they cause

 The state of Texas also filed a suit in October 2024, accusing ByteDance of violating the state’s new Securing Children Online Through Parental Empowerment (SCOPE) Act.
 Texas Attorney General Ken Paxton’s complaint says TikTok’s parental control features don’t meet SCOPE Act requirements for protecting children’s personal data.